Tresor11/css-linter/README.md

 # CSS-linter

-this repository contains an inplementation of a css linter for beginer using ruby <hr> </br>
+This repository contains an inplementation of a css linter for beginer using ruby <hr> </br>

 ## features